andybeckmann/Apache_directory_ui/README.md

 #directory_list

-###List directory files with PHP
+###List files within a directory using PHP

+Place these files within any directory you wish to view the contents of, such as a local sites directory.

 Initially inspired by [a css-tricks blog post](https://css-tricks.com/snippets/php/display-styled-directory-contents/), though the script has been rewritten to work with later versions of PHP.

-Place these files within any directory you wish to view the contents of, such as a local sites directory.

 ###Hiding these files within the directory